tlenz88/ChIPPy/README.md

 ## What tools do I need to run the pipeline?

-Although the ChIPPy script automatically downloads most of the necessary software/tools, depending on the system environment the user may need to install some things manually.
+Although ChIPPy automatically downloads most of the necessary software/tools, depending on the system environment the user may need to install some things manually.
 The only software that requires manual installation is [**Trimmomatic**](http://www.usadellab.org/cms/?page=trimmomatic) due to compatibility issues with the java version specified in the Trimmomatic build.xml file.
 Here is a list of all the necessary tools to run the complete pipeline:

 - Python3/pip3
 - R
-- fastqc
+- FastQC
 - Trimmomatic
 - Bowtie2
-- Picardtools
+- Picard
 - Samtools
 - MACS2

 Any version of Python3 and R are acceptable, but it is recommended that the user upgrade to the latest versions.

+### Conda environment installation

+To make installation of ChIPPy dependencies easier, users can create a conda environment using the provided YAML file.

+1. Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/download).

+2. Create conda environment: ```conda env create -f environment.yml```

+3. Activate environment: ```conda activate ChIPPy```

+***Usage***: conda env create -f environment.yml

 ## What else do I need?